skyfrk/hackthewood-berlin-2019/article/blog_article_2_en.md

 }
 ```

-talk to leds connected to the gpio pins of the pi
+Then we implemented the LED interface using the [Unosquare.RaspberryIO](https://github.com/unosquare/raspberryio) NuGet package:

 ```csharp
 public class Led : ILed